-NOTE: Does not come with a Raspberry Pi!
+NOTE: Does not come with a Raspberry Pi, but the battery is included!

 The LiFePO4wered/Pi™ is a high performance battery power system for the Raspberry Pi.
 It can power a Raspberry Pi from 20 minutes to 3 hours from the battery (depending on Raspberry Pi model, attached peripherals and system load) and can be left plugged in continuously.
 It features: